-Enter your name and email address then Register
+Enter your name and email, accept the terms, then ‘Register’

-Check your email within 10 minutes to Verify your account
+Check your email within 10 minutes and click on ‘click here’.

 You will now be logged on automatically whenever you are in a CambWiFi location.
 You can connect up to 10 devices on the same email sign-up and re-register every six months.